 3. OnGuard - airports, airplanes, public bathrooms....HELLO GERMS!
-It seems like everyone always gets sick after traveling!
+It seems like everyone always gets some sort of bug after traveling!
 OnGuard is perfect for supporting a healthy immune system before, during and after travel.
 It is also extremely effective at cleaning surfaces and hands.
 We use our roller bottle as a make-shift hand sanitizer and massage it into our hands throughout the day.
 I also like to spray it (or drop it) on the tray tables and wipe it off before my kids eat off them (or chew on them...).

 4. Breathe - I recently learned that the main reason we often struggle with ear pain/pressure during a flight, is actually do to the changing pressure and congestion in our sinuses.
 This makes Breathe, the perfect oil for in-flight.
 It will help open your airways to keep everything clear.
 Plus it's a very clean, invigorating scent to get you through your long day!